Eielson celebrates F-35 beddown completion

 |0

-This work, Eielson celebrates F-35 beddown completion [Image 2 of 2], by SrA Jose Miguel Tamondong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eielson celebrates F-35 beddown completion, by SSgt Zade Vadnais, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT